wososa/PSI-Sigma/README.md

 ```
 perl ~/PSIsigma/PSIsigma-longread-gene-expression.pl Homo_sapiens.GRCh38.87.sorted.gtf Experiment.Aligned.sortedByCoord.out.bam
 ```
 The default setting is using 4 CPUs to calculate gene expression levels by matching constitutive exons in the gene annotation.
+An extra perl extension (threads) is needed.

 CITATION
 ===========